Banking Specialist Debbie Greenwell served over 250 volunteer hours in 2017.

 “When Debbie is given the opportunity to volunteer in different capacities, whether it's related to work at Old National or in the community, Debbie jumps in head first and never looks back.
 Her volunteer contributions to many programs over the last several years have been tremendous!
 She is a great asset to our bank and our community," said Tony Krampe, Market President.

 Keith Sanders, Executive Director of the Green River Asset Building Coalition, shared, "Debbie's exemplary record of volunteer service is under-girded by a belief in the dignity and worth of every person.
 She believes that with encouragement, most working low-to-moderate income families can become financially self-sufficient and enjoy more fulfilling and productive lives."

 The Wayne Henning Volunteer of the Year award was named in honor of Wayne Henning who is affectionately known as “Mr. Old National.”
 This award is given annually to the associate exemplifying the meaning of community care and involvement.
 The recipient receives $1,000 to donate to the charity of his or her choice.

 “I would have never guessed in a million years that I would receive this award.
 I was so surprised and honored," said Debbie.
 “Ben got me started volunteering, and my supervisors and co-workers have been so encouraging and supportive.
 Now I love volunteering so much, that I can't say no."

-Congratulations, Joe, and thank you for your commitment to our community!
+Congratulations, Debbie, and thank you for your commitment to our community!